Data Structures and Algorithms C++

 #3 – Stack

 A stack is a list of elements in which an element may be inserted or deleted only at one end, called the top of the stack.
 Consider the example of a tower of Hanoi.
-Here when we have to insert a disc we have to insert it from the top only and similarly removal of the disc is takes place from the top only.
+Here when we have to insert a disc, we have to insert it from the top only, and similarly, removal of the disc takes place from the top only.

-Stack uses LIFO principle means it works in Last in First Out order.
-That is the last element added to the stack is the first element of removal.
-So there are four basic operations that can be performed on the stack:
+Stack uses the LIFO principle means it works in Last in First Out order.
+The last element added to the stack is the first element of removal.
+So there are four basic operations on the stack:

 - Isempty: This operation sees whether the stack is empty.

-- Push: This operation adds a new item to stack.
+- Push: This operation adds a new item to the stack.

-- Pop: This operation removes an item from the stack item added most recently.
+- Pop: This operation removes an item from the recently added stack item.

-- Top: This operation returns item that was added to stack most recently.
+- Top: This operation returns an item added to the stack most recently.

-The condition resulting from trying to push an element onto a full-stack.
+The condition results from trying to push an element onto a full stack.

 Stack underflow